csswizardry/csswizardry.github.com/case-studies-bskyb.md

 code.

 <blockquote class="pull-quote">
-    <p>Harry was acutely aware of the performance implications of what we do and
+    <p>Harry was always acutely aware of the performance implications of what we
-       was always sure to improve the speed of the things we were working on.
+       did and was always sure to improve the speed of the things we were working on.
 He’s great at rationalising and pushing back on design requirements that could adversely effect performance and working out better and faster ways of achieving the same result.</p>
     <b class="pull-quote__source"><a href="http://thetrilemma.wordpress.com/">Dan Rathbone</a>,
        Lead Performance Engineer, BSkyB</b>
 </blockquote>